Key social, economic and environmental data about the Wrexham County Borough area and its 49 electoral divisions/wards.

 Following the production of our well-being assessment, our well-being plan looks at local well-being and sets objectives in consultation with the Future Generations Commissioner to maximise local well-being.

-Progress is reported on an annual basis (this annual report is also published on the Wrexham PSB website).
+Progress is reported on an annual basis (this annual report is also published on the Wrexham Public Services Board website).

-The next well-being assessment for Wrexham is due to be published in May 2022, and Wrexham PSB’s next well-being plan is due to be published in May 2023.
+Wrexham Public Services Board’s next well-being plan is due to be published in May 2023.